PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

    Double backticks are used to show inline code that is not
    cross-referenced: ``import astropy.units as u``.

-This reST_ block will render as:
+This reST_ block renders as:

    Here `plasmapy.particles` provides a linked reference to the module's documentation.